 - 2.2.1 Candidates for the Fundamentals of Engineering Examination (FE) are required to hold a degree or have senior standing in a curriculum leading to an engineering degree from an EAC/ABET-accredited engineering program or meet the NCEES Education Standard. - 2.2.2 Candidates for the Principles and Practice of Engineering Examination (PE) are required to hold an EAC/ABET-accredited engineering degree or meet the NCEES Education Standard. - 2.2.3 A program is considered to be EAC/ABET accredited under these rules if accreditation is granted for the program no later than two years after issuance of the applicant's degree. - 2.2.4 A degree in Engineering Technology does not meet the education requirements. - 2.2.5 Those holding degrees from programs not EAC/ABET accredited must establish that their education meets the NCEES Education Standard by evaluation through the NCEES Credentials Evaluation. - 2.2.5.1 Deficiencies defined by the evaluation service may be corrected by taking coursework related to the deficiency in a post-secondary institution offering EAC/ABET-accredited engineering programs or in programs otherwise acceptable to the Board. - 2.2.5.2 Coursework from post-secondary education institutions that are not EAC/ABET accredited will be acceptable if the coursework is approved by an EAC/ABET-accredited institution to be "transferable."
-A letter from the EAC/ABET-accredited institution may be required for substantiation. - 2.2.5.3 Passing scores will be accepted in college level exams given by approved third parties including College Board Exams (CLEP) in subjects related to the deficiency or as otherwise acceptable to the Board. - 2.2.5.4 With Board approval, up to nine semester credit hours of deficiency in general education may be removed for applicants who have obtained a college degree from an institution whose primary language of instruction is not English or who can demonstrate fluency in multiple languages or dialects. - 2.2.5.5 Once the deficiencies are removed, the Board will consider the education as satisfying the Board's education requirement. - 2.2.5.6 The Board may defer action on deficient applications until these education requirements have been met.
+A letter from the EAC/ABET-accredited institution may be required for substantiation. - 2.2.5.3 Passing scores will be accepted in college level exams given by approved third parties including College Board Exams (CLEP) in subjects related to the deficiency or as otherwise acceptable to the Board. - 2.2.5.4 With Board approval, up to nine semester credit hours of deficiency in general education may be removed for applicants who have obtained a college degree from an institution whose primary language of instruction is not English or who can demonstrate fluency in multiple languages or dialects. - 2.2.5.5 Once the deficiencies are removed, the Board will consider the education as satisfying the Board's education requirement. - 2.2.5.6 Students studying an engineering discipline at an institution that offers ABET/EAC-accredited degree programs in that discipline, and who have not obtained an ABET/EAC-accredited degree, are not eligible for education evaluation by the Board nor will the Board request an evaluation of their education from NCEES Credentials Evaluations. - 2.2.5.7 The Board may defer action on deficient applications until these education requirements have been met.